katrina-l-hill/django-models/README.md

 # password: admin
 12. Test that the TUV and migrations worked in the development server
 13. Add /admin to the end of the local host url to log in with the admin credentials
+14. Add /1 to the end of the local host to see the first item

 ### Tests